static-frame/static-frame/doc/source/articles/upgrade.rst

-Assignment on a ``Frame`` works the same way.
-Yet, as data structure that contains heterogeneous types of columnar data, assignment only mutates what needs to change, reusing unchanged columns without copying data.
+Assignment on a ``Frame`` is similar.
+Further, as a data structure that contains heterogeneous types of columnar data, assignment on a ``Frame`` only mutates what needs to change, reusing columns without copying data.

+For example, assigning to a single value in a ``Frame`` results in only one new array being created; the unmodified array is reused in the new ``Frame`` without copying data.

 >>> f = sf.Frame.from_dict_records_items((('charm', {'charge':0.666, 'mass':1.3}), ('strange', {'charge':-0.333, 'mass':0.1})))